sst/guide/CONTRIBUTING.md

 - Use Safari with a window size of 1280x778 (or similar ratio).
 - Mock any account details or private info on the screen using Safari's dev tools.
 - Don't have any tabs or extra toolbars.
 Try to use the default Safari chrome.
-[Here is an example].
+[Here is an example](https://raw.githubusercontent.com/AnomalyInnovations/serverless-stack-com/master/assets/contributing/safari-chrome.png).
 - Take a screenshot of the browser window with the CMD+SHIFT+4 SPACE command.
 - Use the Preview app to add pointers for input fields or buttons that need to be highlighted.
-[Here are the specific settings used].
+[Here are the specific settings used](https://raw.githubusercontent.com/AnomalyInnovations/serverless-stack-com/master/assets/contributing/preview-arrow.png).

 ### Updating dependencies